danielmrhodes/JANUS/README.md

 The ROOT file hist_file.root now contains many histograms and can be opened with any standard ROOT installation.

 The correlator is a small program compiled with ROOT libraries.
+To compile the correlator, simply

+- ./make_correlator.sh

-To correctly sort the simulated data, the correlator.cc file needs to be edited and recompiled.
+If you want the Doppler correction to worky, the correlator.cc file needs to be edited and recompiled.
 Immediately after the inlcude statements there are several variables which need to be changed to match the simulation input.

-To recompile the correlator, simply

-- ./make_correlator.sh

 Functionality
 -----------------